 If your oven runs hot, check the bread for doneness after 45 minutes.

 - White Whole Wheat Flour: substitute spelt flour or whole wheat pastry flour for a similarly light taste, color, and texture.
 You can also substitute 1 cup whole wheat flour and 1/2 cup all purpose flour.
 To make this apple cinnamon bread gluten-free, use a gluten-free flour mix.
 We have had good success with Bob’s Red Mill Gluten-Free Flour.

 - Cinnamon: substitute pumpkin pie spice.

-- Buttermilk: substitute plain yogurt (not Greek), kefir, or sour cream.
+- Buttermilk: substitute plain yogurt, Greek yogurt, kefir, or sour cream.
 You can also make your own buttermilk by mixing ½ cup milk with ½ Tablespoon white vinegar or lemon juice.